telerik/winforms-docs/gridview/populating-with-data/binding-to-sub-objects.md

 {{endregion}}

 ![gridview-populating-with-data-binding-to-subobjects 001](images/gridview-populating-with-data-binding-to-subobjects001.png)

-Now to setup the sub-property binding of the Car column, all you have to do is to declare in the
-        	__FieldName__ property of the column, the name of the Car object property that you want to bind the column to (Model or Year), using the __dot__ notation:
+Now to setup the sub-property binding of the Car column, all you have to do is to declare in the __FieldName__ property of the column, the name of the Car object property that you want to bind the column to (Model or Year), using the __dot__ notation:

-        #_[C#] Binding to Objects with Sub Objects_

 {{source=..\SamplesCS\GridView\PopulatingWithData\BindingToSubObjects.cs region=add sub property binding}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\BindingToSubObjects.vb region=add sub property binding}}